Contact Us | Search

 The USG-Supported partner has extensive experience in the interventions to improve perinatal and neonatal survival in developing countries.
 Therefore, through this collaboration the research team will gain experience in conducting quality research in newborn care and publishing in the international journals.

 The project ended as of December 2018.
-The major project achievement was policy change regarding Kangaroo Mother Care (KMC) implementation in Koja Hospital.
-Koja Hospital is determined to become a center of excellence for KMC in Jakarta area; therefore, they have changed their Medium Plan Strategies to highlight more on the KMC practice.
-They also established a room designated for KMC unit, completed with 3 beds and 3 lazy sofas for the mothers and other equipment needed to practice continued KMC in the hospital.
-In addition, the information technology system using a web-based application (si Kanguru – Kanguru means Kangaroo) also established to ensure information on LBW babies and KMC practice are available for monitoring purposes in Koja area.
-Si Kanguru contains information on LBW babies during the follow up visit done by community health personnel and can be accessed by both hospital and community health personnel to ensure the continuous care and KMC practice for the LBW babies.
-While Karawang is still considering policy changes regarding the KMC practice, Karawang has showed their willingness to practice KMC in the hospital and uses the referral mechanism for monitoring and follow up LBW babies.
-Karawang hospital also provides a rattan sofa for mothers to practice KMC in the hospital.
+The major project achievement was policy change regarding Kangaroo Mother Care implementation in Koja Hospital.
+Koja Hospital is determined to become a center of excellence for KMC in Jakarta area; therefore, they have changed their Medium Plan Strategies to highlight the KMC practice.
+They also established a room designated for KMC for mothers and equipment needed to practice continued KMC in the hospital.
+In addition, the information technology system using a web-based application, si Kanguru (Kanguru means Kangaroo), was also established to ensure information on LBW babies and KMC practices are available for monitoring purposes in the Koja area.
+Si Kanguru contains information on LBW babies collected during follow up visits done by community health personnel and can be accessed by both hospital and community health personnel to ensure the continuous care and KMC practice for the LBW babies.
+While Karawang is still considering policy changes regarding the KMC practice, it has showed their willingness to practice KMC in the hospital and uses the referral mechanism for monitoring and follow up LBW babies.

-In order to achieve the research objectives, the team conducted a baseline assessment through Knowledge, Attitude, and Practice (KAP) survey of health personnel which showed that health personnel lacked in knowledge on KMC practice.
+In order to achieve the research objectives, the team conducted a baseline assessment through Knowledge, Attitude, and Practice (KAP) surveys of health personnel which showed that they lacked in knowledge on KMC practices.
 A pilot training of KMC using the updated modules (from previous KMC modules in Malawi and Nepal) was performed in a hospital in East Jakarta prior to implementation in the study sites of Karawang and Koja Hospitals.
 Modules for community health personnel training were also developed.
-Training for health personnel in both hospitals covered 210 participants from both hospitals which consisted of MD, nurses, and midwives; and 247 participants from primary health centers (PHC) in both areas.
-Post training activities, implementation of KMC practice in both areas was started which aimed to increase KMC practices in the hospital and the community.
+Training for health personnel in both hospitals covered 210 participants consisting of doctors, nurses, and midwives, as well as 247 participants from primary health centers (PHC) in both areas.
+Post training activities, implementation of KMC practice in both areas began which aimed to increase KMC practices in the hospital and the community.

 PEER Health Cycle 2 Recipients